pradeepad/AppDynamics-docker-db2/README.md

 To build DB2 container import the DB2 images from the location “https://drive.google.com/drive/u/0/folders/0B531weScYzNNYlZHZmZVR2RDcG8” and run below steps

 1. Download the images to the local directory
-2. Import from a local file:
-$ docker import – appdynamics_db2.tgz
+2. Navigate into the downloded path or path where downloaded file kept then run:$ docker import – appdynamics_db2.tgz ( Rename downloaded image into .tgz and run )

 <b>.Running a Container:</b>